artic92/linkedin_profile/education_isu.md

 ## Activities and societies

 Attended with a scholarship jointly awarded by the European Space Agency (ESA) and the Italian Space Agency (ASI).

 ## Description

 Participant in the Space Studies Program 2021 (SSP21) in Strasbourg, France.

-The Space Studies Program (SSP) is a nine-week program covering the principal space related fields, both non-technical and technical.
-It ranges from policy and law, business and management and humanities to life sciences, engineering, physical sciences and space applications.
+The Space Studies Program (SSP) is a nine-week program covering the principal non-technical and technical space-related fields.
+It ranges from policy, law, business, management, and humanities to life sciences, engineering, physical sciences, and space applications.

 Specialisation in Space Management & Business (MGB).

 Team Project (TP)

 On-Orbit Mobility and Manipulation Team.
 MOONPORT: Moon on-orbit Nexus providing orbital rendezvous and transportation.
 Innovative space transportation system to the cis-lunar space.
 Leading the Science team.

 Paper: MOONPORT: A cost-effective transport solution for cislunar space.